silentorb/marloth-story/books/fairytale/part4.md

 "No. What are they?"

 "They're a parasite that zombie children eat.
-Normally they do terrible stuff to people but they don't hurt zombies."
+Normally they do terrible stuff to people but they don't hurt zombies.
+I need to find a remedy."

 "Hmm.
 Do these Jillybons take residence within the stomach or intestines?"